 Day 14: Depart Santa Cruz

-After our incredible journey of marvelling at Bolivia's cultural and natural heritage, we are transferred to the airport.
+After our incredible journey of marveling at Bolivia's cultural and natural heritage, we are transferred to the airport.
+Or continue our adventure with Bestway tours to other parts of South America, including Peru and Chile.
 (B)

 B=Breakfast, L=Lunch, D=Dinner